What Is Inside Sales and How It Works in B2B Markets Today

 In B2B, it has emerged as the gold standard for generating revenue, particularly among tech, SaaS, security, and enterprise companies.

 This is virtual selling driven by strategy, process, and technology at its essence.
 Unlike field sales, where time is spent on travel and logistics, inside sales is done remotely.
-Teams work from centralized offices or, more and more, from home, and connect with leads through structured outreach, nurturing, and follow-up.

 They’re frequently the first human touch in the buyer’s journey, working through everything from initial discovery calls to product demos, and even closing in some instances.